kairosity/mp4-lionize/README.md

 ## Setting up AWS S3

-1. I set up an AWS account.
+1. Set up an AWS account.

-2. In the AWS Management Console I searched for S3
+2. In the AWS Management Console search for S3.

-3. In the S3 Management Console I clicked on "Create bucket" to create a new bucket.
-I named the bucket lionize-ms4 and selected Europe as my region.
-I also allowed public access, as below:
+3. In the S3 Management Console click on "Create bucket" to create a new bucket.
+Name the bucket lionize-ms4 and select Europe as the region.
+Allow public access, as below:

 <p align="center">
     <img src="static/images/deployment/s3-setup-aws.png">
 </p>

-4. Once the new bucket was created, I navigated to the properties tab of the bucket and scrolled down to "Static website hosting", clicked "Edit", and then I selected "Enable" under the "Static website hosting" option.
-I entered index.html & error.html as default values, as below:
+4. Once the new bucket is created, navigate to the properties tab of the bucket and scroll down to "Static website hosting", click "Edit", and then select "Enable" under the "Static website hosting" option.
+Enter index.html & error.html as default values, as below:

 <p align="center">
     <img src="static/images/deployment/s3-static-website-hosting1.png">